BharadwajSatya22/CurricuForge/README.md

 # CurricuForge
-an AI powered curriculam designer using Gemini
+an AI powered curriculam designer using Gemini api